 Remember you can check out the Free Preview to see if the course is right for you:

-If you’ve read my blog posts or listened to my podcast, you’ve likely heard about my Course.
+If you’ve read my blog posts or listened to my podcast, you’ve likely heard about the Brain over Binge Course.
 In this post, I want to talk from the heart a little about the course, how I created it, and how it could help you end binge eating.

 I wrote Brain over Binge thinking that if I could just help one person, it would be worth all the time and effort I put in.
 I feel humbled every day that the book has helped thousands, and I continue to get frequent emails saying that the book has changed a person’s life and they are done with binge eating.

 I also get emails with questions and requests for more personalized help, beyond what’s in my two books; and over the years, my desire to help just one person has grown into a desire to free as many people as possible from this habit.
-As an extremely busy mom of 4, I’ve discovered that one-on-one coaching isn’t the right fit for my life at this time, and I am able to help more people in a one-to-many format.
-The course and the podcast have been ways for me to do that.
-(I realize many people still want that one-on-one help, which is why I’m now referring people to Binge Code if they decide private coaching is the best way forward).
+As an extremely busy mom of 4, I’ve realized that one-on-one coaching isn’t the right fit for my life at this time, and I am able to help more people with the course format.
+(I know many people still want that one-on-one help, which is why I’m now referring people to Binge Code if they decide private coaching is the best way forward).